 TIP: Use limits for progressive rendering

 When you are rendering an image with progressive rendering, you need to set a limit for the engine to know when it should stop rendering.
 The best option is to use a noise or passes limit.
 A render farm will most likely render your scene on nodes with different power than your computer’s.
 If they render with the same time limit as on your computer, the nodes which are faster than your machine will render the same amount of time so the image will have better quality, but can cost more than it is necessary.
 Nodes which are slower may not reach the quality level of the frames rendered on your computer in the given time.

 This part is more tricky because the time in which you will get your frames doesn’t depend only on stable factors like your project’s volume and number of used nodes.
 It is also dependant on the current farm load, and so it changes dynamically.

 Many render farms offer rendering priorities which can help you balance price and get the frames as soon as possible.
 Priorities will determine how many nodes are allocated to your project, and where your job sits in the render queue.

 TIP: If you have run your estimation test on a given priority, it’s usually very simple to calculate the cost for another, since they are multiples of the same price.

 Testing animation with a step and running a low-resolution test of a still image will help you to get a close cost estimate for your final rendering, and check if your scene works well on a farm’s network.
-A test of several consecutive frames helps to avoid flickering in animations which don’t use pre-cached GI.
-The rendering time is more tricky but Cloud Services job management tools make them easy to track and change the priority if needed.
+A test of several consecutive frames helps to avoid flickering in animations that don’t use pre-cached GI.
+The rendering time is more tricky but most Cloud Services’ job management tools make them easy to track and change the priority if needed.